-Are you passionate enough to evolve your career as a successful fashionista?
-But, do you know the initial and prime condition of being so?
-For your kind information, it’s a complete knowledge of how to use a sewing machine for beginners.
-Actually, it is going to be the fuel of your entire career journey.
+If you are passionate enough to evolve your career as a successful fashionista then the first and the foremost thing that you must do is to have a sound knowledge on how to use a sewing machine for beginners.
+To be straightforward, it is going to be the fuel of your entire career journey.

 As a beginner, you cannot just sit and start sewing with the sewing machine.
 Instead, you are to be familiar with several sewing machine parts and versed in a number of pre-sewing tasks.
 Hence, a complete exploration of both of these follows below with clear clarification for you.